Ed94/SectoredLang/Docs/Overview.md

 The stacking allows for this execution to now be referenced throughout the program using the identifier.
 So you can call it by just putting it in an `exe`!

-What if you need context to be passed?
+What a context needs to be passed?

 ## Captures

 ```
 (...)
 ```
-Allow for the capturing of a context which be used by other sectors within its context.
+Allow for the capturing of a context which can be used by other sectors within its context.

 Captures can contain the following: